 The will to change

 Citizens also need to have the will to change.
-Just now the city of Madrid (in Spain, just like Barcelona) wants to implement measures to fight pollution but the initiative is immediately turned into a political question and protests emerge.
+When the city of Madrid wanted to implement measures to fight pollution the initiative was immediately turned into a political question and protests emerged.
 What is the use of monitoring air quality to prevent pollution if the will to change behavior as a consequence is not there (regardless of the exact context of the decision in Madrid)?